EdwardLimJH/Fraud-Hackathon/README.md

     │   └── evaluate_model.py <- Script to evaluate model performanced using predictions
     │
-    └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py      <- Script to generate visualizations used in the report
+    └── visualization  <- Scripts to create exploratory and results oriented visualizations ├── create_xml.py  <- Script to generate XML related plots.
+        └── create_visualizations.py      <- Script to generate visualizations used in the report
 ```